liferay/lexicon-site/src/pages/docs/patterns/buttons.md

 	</div>
 </div>

-Caps lock is not allowed in buttons
+Characters can not all be uppercase in a button.

 <div class="row">
 	<div class="dodont col-lg">